 However, many of the groupings most people consider to be constellations actually officially aren't.
 The Big Dipper, which lays inside of Ursa Major, is not recognized as a constellation.
 Instead, it is an asterism, a group of stars not officially designated but known by most nonastronomers.

 The sun, the moon, and the planets travel on a set path through the sky known as the ecliptic as the Earth rotates.
-The list of thirteen constellations they pass through are known as the stars of the zodiac.
-The constellation zodiac names:
+The list of 13 constellations they pass through are known as the stars of the Zodiac.
+The Zodiac constellations' names:

-Astrologers use twelve of these constellations as signs of the zodiac, omitting Ophiuchus, to make predictions.
+Astrologers use 12 of these constellations as signs of the Zodiac, omitting Ophiuchus, to make predictions.
 [Unlike astronomy, astrology is not a science.]
 Signs differ from constellations, bearing only a loose reference to one another.
-The sign of Piscens, for instance, corresponds to the rise of the constellation of Aquarius.
+The sign of Pisces, for instance, corresponds to the rise of the constellation of Aquarius.
 Ironically, if you are born under a particular sign, that constellation it is named for is not visible at night.
 Instead, the sun is passing through it around that time of year, making it a daytime constellation that can't be seen.
 [How the Constellations Got Their Names]

 How far are constellations?

 The constellations appear to form shapes across the sky, but the stars themselves don't make up patterns in space.
 The distance from our world to the individual stars in a constellation varies, often by tens of light-years, scattering the stars randomly across the galaxy.

 The pictures we see at night are formed because we only see two dimensions on the night sky, missing the depth that is also present.

 Still, the constellations can provide entertainment and a source of imagination.
 They can help the lost to find their way.
 They aid skywatchers in the search for planets, comets, or other events, by a process called star hopping.
 And, as they surely did with the ancients, they can provoke a sense of timeless wonder.